We will track here amendments to this resource that reflect changes in law and practice.

 A prospectus is not required under the Directive if the total "consideration" for the securities being offered is less than EUR5 million.

 To test whether an offer falls within this exemption, the maximum consideration payable under the offer must be aggregated with the consideration for all other offers of the same securities made by the offeror throughout the EEA over the preceding twelve months.
 However, the aggregation does not need to include any offers which were exempt from the Directive under another exemption, or for which a prospectus was registered (see ESMA Prospectus Q&A 26).

 Under the Directive, EEA member states are not able to impose any additional, non-Directive prospectus requirements where the Directive applies, so there can be no additional local law requirements for any offers with total consideration of EUR5 million or more.

-These amendments should have been given effect in the domestic law of the EEA member states by 1 July 2012.
+This limit should have been increased from EUR2.5 million and the aggregation rule introduced in the domestic law of the EEA member states by 1 July 2012.
 For more information, see Amendment of the Directive and future developments.

 The EUR100,000 limit

 There is a potentially confusing extra exemption in the Directive for offers with an aggregate consideration of less than EUR100,000 over a period of 12 months.
 Although it has been suggested that this may prevent EEA member states from introducing any prospectus requirements under local law (in addition to those in the Directive) for offers below this limit, it does not have any current significance in the UK.

 Offers must be aggregated across the whole EEA for the purposes of the exemption (Article 1(3)(a)(i).
 Directive 2010/73/EU).

 Offers are exempt if made to fewer than 150 persons in each EEA state

 No prospectus is required if the offer is made to fewer than 150 persons in each member state at any time (other than "qualified investors, that is, professional investors who are taken not to require protection by the Directive).